DaniellaMuhire/kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
-The purpose of this analysis is to help Louise know how the various campaigns have evolved in relation to their launch dates and funding goals.
-We do that looking at trends.
+The purpose of this analysis is to learn how different campaigns have evolved in relation to their launch dates and funding goals.
+To do this, we look at trends.

 ## Analysis and Challenges